 Remember: P/E Ratios Don't Consider The Balance Sheet

 Don't forget that the P/E ratio considers market capitalization.
 In other words, it does not consider any debt or cash that the company may have on the balance sheet.
 The exact same company would hypothetically deserve a higher P/E ratio if it had a strong balance sheet, than if it had a weak one with lots of debt, because a cashed up company can spend on growth.

 While growth expenditure doesn't always pay off, the point is that it is a good option to have; but one that the P/E ratio ignores.

 Ring Energy's net debt is considerable, at 289% of its market cap.
 If you want to compare its P/E ratio to other companies, you must keep in mind that these debt levels would usually warrant a relatively low P/E.

 The Verdict On Ring Energy's P/E Ratio

-Ring Energy has a P/E of 5.2.
-That's below the average in the US market, which is 18.2.
-The company may have significant debt, but EPS growth was good last year.
-The low P/E ratio suggests current market expectations are muted, implying these levels of growth will not continue.
-What can be absolutely certain is that the market has become more pessimistic about Ring Energy over the last month, with the P/E ratio falling from 8.0 back then to 5.2 today.
-For those who prefer invest in growth, this stock apparently offers limited promise, but the deep value investors may find the pessimism around this stock enticing.
+Ring Energy has a P/E of 4.5.
+That's below the average in the US market, which is 18.3.
+While the EPS growth last year was strong, the significant debt levels reduce the number of options available to management.
+If it continues to grow, then the current low P/E may prove to be unjustified.
+What can be absolutely certain is that the market has become more pessimistic about Ring Energy over the last month, with the P/E ratio falling from 6.7 back then to 4.5 today.
+For those who prefer to invest with the flow of momentum, that might be a bad sign, but for deep value investors this stock might justify some research.